-Generating a vulnerability scan for your containerized applications as part of your DevSecOps process is an essential technique to help secure your software supply chain.
+Generating a vulnerability scan for your containers as part of your DevSecOps process is an essential technique to help secure your software supply chain.
 Vulnerability scans are critical due to the growing prominence of supply chain attacks such as Solarwinds, maintainers intentionally adding malware like node-ipc, and critical vulnerabilities like Log4Shell.

 Due to the high nature of supply chain attacks in 2021, President Biden issued an Executive Order on Improving the Nation’s Cybersecurity.
 It details guidelines to secure software for any federal departments, agencies and contractors that do business with the government.
-Among the recommendations outlined in the executive order, the requirement for automated tools to uncover vulnerabilities (i.e. vulnerability scanners) have been clearly stated to ensure safety and regulations for software supply chain security used by the federal government.
+Among the recommendations outlined in the executive order, the requirement for automated tools to uncover vulnerabilities (i.e. container vulnerability scanners) have been clearly stated to ensure safety and regulations for software supply chain security used by the federal government.

 The first thing to do is download Grype.
 There are a number of ways to do this: